-The Company expects to record the issuance of the purchase contract portion of the Units as additional paid-in-capital of \$570,919, less estimated allocable issuance costs of \$13,446, in our financial statements.
-The Company also expects to record the amortizing notes portion of the Units of \$119,081 as long-term debt and to record estimated allocable issuance costs of \$2,805 as debt issuance costs.
+The Company recorded the issuance of the purchase contract portion of the Units as additional paid-in-capital of \$570,919, less allocable issuance costs of \$13,530, in our financial statements.
+The Company recorded the amortizing notes portion of the Units of \$119,081 as long-term debt and recorded allocable issuance costs of \$2,828 as debt issuance costs.